47m / 7 cabins / 14 guests / 13 crew

-Mutiara Laut (meaning “Pearl of the Sea”) is a 47-metre double mast yacht that was carefully constructed to reflect an 18th century North Atlantic schooner with a hint of Indonesian influence that speaks of her staple sailing destinations.
+Mutiara Laut (meaning “Pearl of the Sea”) is a double-mast yacht that was carefully constructed to reflect an 18th century North Atlantic schooner with a hint of Indonesian influence that speaks of her staple sailing destinations.

 Mutiara Laut’s owner constructed his ship in Kalimantan following a life as a captain that saw him travel the world six times over.
-The result is an impeccably engineered charter vessel with 3 spacious decks, well built to explore the world’s largest archipelago in comfort and authentic style.
+The result is an impeccably engineered charter vessel with three spacious decks, well-built to explore the world’s largest archipelago in comfort and authentic style.

-Mutiara Laut is a great option for families or groups of up to 14 guests looking to sail in comfort with expert attention, and she can also host up to 25 guests for weddings, day trips, sunset cruises or conferences.
+Mutiara Laut is a great option for families or groups of up to 14 guests looking to sail in comfort with expert attention.
 Her crew of 13 includes a cruise director, an Indonesian captain, a chef and a dive guide.

-Mutiara Laut features 7 ensuite guest cabins.
+Mutiara Laut features seven en-suite guest cabins.
 A master suite is situated on the main deck with a king-size bed, writing desk, walk-in wardrobe and windows letting in plentiful natural light.
-Of the remaining 6 deluxe guest cabins, 4 doubles each feature a settee that can be converted into a single bed, and 2 two-berth cabins can be converted into doubles, all leading to ensuite bathrooms with showers and vanity units.
+Of the remaining six deluxe guest cabins, four doubles each feature a settee that can be converted into a single bed, and two twin berth cabins can be converted into doubles, all leading to en-suite bathrooms with showers and vanity units.

 Outside, Mutiara Laut’s old-world charm, merging European and Asian craftsmanship, extends to a 60sqm open deck designed for leisure with daybeds, an external dining and BBQ area.

-Facilities include all necessary business amenities and a large kitchen where chefs create a fusion of Indonesian and Western cuisine with culinary influences from the likes of Singapore and Thailand, using only the finest fresh ingredients on offer.
-Onboard equipment includes diving and fishing gear, as well as waterskis and kayaks.
+Facilities include a large kitchen where the chefs create a fusion of Indonesian and Western cuisine with culinary influences from the likes of Singapore and Thailand.
+Onboard equipment includes diving and snorkelling gear, as well as water skis and kayaks.